 Click here to apply online.
 Please note: when completing the application, the program name under "academic program" is "MSCM-Master of Supply Chain Management", and the "academic plan" is also "MSCM-Master of Supply Chain Management".

 Applicants must provide a Statement of Purpose indicating their reason for choosing the Master of Supply Chain Management program, their career goals, and how the program will contribute to achieving those goals.
 Applicants may also state their preliminary applied-research interests.
 Statement of Purpose should be 500-1000 words in length.

 - Two Letters of Reference*

-Applicants must include at least one academic reference (i.e. from a former professor).
-The second letter may be from a business reference.
+Applicants must include two names and email addresses of their application references.
+At least one must be an academic reference (i.e. from a former professor).
+The second may be from a business reference.

 - Official Transcripts*